Guerrilla phase of the Irish Civil War: Republicans "dump arms"

 As the conflict petered out into a de facto victory for the pro-treaty side, Éamon de Valera asked the IRA leadership to call a ceasefire, but they refused.
 The IRA executive met on 26 March in County Tipperary to discuss the war's future.
 Tom Barry proposed a motion to end the war, but it was defeated by a vote of 6 to 5.
 De Valera was allowed to attend, after some debate, but was given no voting rights.

 Liam Lynch, the intransigent Republican leader, was killed in a skirmish in the Knockmealdown mountains in County Tipperary on 10 April.
 The National Army had extracted information from Republican prisoners in Dublin that the IRA Executive was in the area and, in addition to killing Lynch, they also captured senior officers Dan Breen, Todd Andrews, Seán Gaynor, and Frank Barrett in the operation.

 It is often suggested that the death of Lynch allowed the more pragmatic Frank Aiken, who took over as Chief of Staff, to call a halt to what seemed a futile struggle.
 Aiken's accession to leadership was followed on 30 April by the declaration of a ceasefire on behalf of the anti-treaty forces.
 On 24 May, Aiken issued an order to IRA volunteers to dump arms rather than surrender them or continue a fight which they were incapable of winning.

 De Valera supported the order, issuing a statement to anti-treaty fighters on 24 May:

 Thousands of anti-treaty IRA members (including de Valera on 15 August) were arrested by Free State forces in the weeks and months after the end of the war, when they had dumped their arms and returned home.

 Conclusion

 The guerrilla phase of the Civil War lasted roughly eight months.
 At first the Anti-Treaty, or republican, guerrillas were able to operate in large numbers and to mount relatively large-scale attacks.
-However their ability to do this was blunt ed by several factors – the onset of winter, the ongoing increase in size and competence of the National Army and their own lack of military and logistical supplies.
+However their ability to do this was blunted by several factors – the onset of winter, the ongoing increase in size and competence of the National Army and their own lack of military and logistical supplies.